RAG Pipeline Evaluation Using DeepEval

 Responses:

-The Tehachapi mountain range influenced the split of the regions in California.
+The mountain range that influenced the split of the regions is the Tehachapi Mountains.

 The prize offered for finding a solution to P=NP is US$1,000,000.